eugene-novikov-au/tool-manager-fork/CONTRIBUTING.md

 ## Coding Style

-- Scripts are written for Bash and begin with `#!/usr/bin/env bash` or `#!/usr/bin/env tm-env-bash`.
+- Scripts are written for Bash and begin with `#!/usr/bin/env bash` or `#!/usr/bin/env env-tm-bash`.
 - Use `set -Eeuo pipefail` for safer execution where appropriate.
 - Indent with four spaces and avoid tabs.
 - Keep functions small and well commented.